k78ma/quartz/content/Linear Algebra/Linear Map to Lower-Dimensional Space is Not Injective.md

   - "3.22"
 ---

-> [!definition] Linear map to a lower-dimensional space is not injective
+> [!theorem] Linear map to a lower-dimensional space is not injective
 > Suppose $V$ and $W$ are finite-dimensional vector spaces such that $\dim V > \dim W$.
 Then, no linear map from $V$ to $W$ is injective.

 *Proof.* Let $T \in \mathcal{L}(V,W)$.
 Then